Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: MOME-P2C

 which we estimate from minibatches of environment transitions $(s_t, a_t, \boldsymbol{r_t}, s_{t+1})$ stored in the replay buffer $\mathcal{B}$.

 In order to train the preference-conditioned actor, we use a preference-conditioned version of the policy gradient from \Cref{eqn:actor_policygradient}:

 The updates of the actor and critic networks, given by \Cref{eqn:mo_target} and \Cref{eqn:mo_actor_pg}, depend on the value of the preference $\preference$.
 In \pcc, for each sampled transition, we uniformly sample a preference and use this to form a single policy gradient update.
 Since the preference vector assumes that each of the objectives are scaled equally, we normalise the reward values using a running mean and variance throughout the algorithm.
-Solutions are stored and added to the archive based on unnormalised fitnesses.
+Solutions are stored and added to the archive based on unnormalised fitnesses for interpretability and comparison to other methods.